daisygunn/grow-restaurant/README.md

 ### Home page
 **Navigation bar**: The navigation bar has links to all the active pages for the user and are clearly labelled, the menus option has a dropdown link to take the user to the food or drink menu.
 The page that the user is on has an 'active' style, the background changes to white and the text turns green to indicate to the user which page they're on.
 The same style change also happens when a nav link is hovered on to again clearly indicate to the user what they are about to click on.

 If the user is logged in then the right side of the menu shows links for pages that only authorised users can visit & use, they are: 'Manage Reservations', 'Update Details' & 'Logout'.
 Otherwise, the user will be given the option to 'Register' or 'Login'.
 This change in the menu ensures users are directed to pages they can use, preventing any frustration and also prompting the user to sign up for an account.
-Furthermore, it makes it abundantly clear what the logged in status is to the user.
+Furthermore, it makes it abundantly clear what the logged-in status is to the user.

 ![](assets/images/index_1.jpg)